nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

 The previous dev team was able to complete the client and server side portions of login and register.
 It is up to you to complete the remaining tickets.
 It is also up to you to decide how many of those tickets you will complete in the first sprint.

-Take a few hours to look over the remaining tickets, erd, and wireframe.
-Think about what needs to be completed on the server and client side for each ticket to be considered "Done".
-Write any notes you might have for each ticket as needed in github and ask any clarifying questions you have.

-Once you have an idea of how many tickets your group can complete this sprint let your Product Manager know.

 # MVP
 ## Back End (Server) Setup and Instructions
 One person create the repo on Github.
 Then, everyone will do the following: